-Plug Power (NASDAQ:PLUG) stock made waves on Wallstreet last year, posting an impressive 538% gain.
-However, in 2021 the company has struggled to maintain this growth, up 4% YTD.
+Plug Power (NASDAQ:PLUG) stock made waves on Wallstreet last year, posting an impressive 538% gain for 2020.
+However, in 2021 the company has struggled to maintain this growth, down 7% YTD.
 In saying this, Plug Power does offer investors a unique investment opportunity within the hydrogen energy industry.
 Plug’s sheer operating scale makes it the largest liquid hydrogen consumer in the world.
 PLUG stock has been strongly influenced by Wallstreets bullish movement towards the next generation Hydrogen economy.
 Moreover, this market could provide $2.5 trillion in direct revenues in 2050 according to the Bank of America.
 So let’s breakdown what analysts are saying about Plug stock and analyse the companies forecasts moving into the new age of zero carbon energy.

 What are analysts saying about Plug stock?